the-company-tcus/docs/blog/2023-02-02-add-dynamic-routes-to-docusaurus.md

 Because this is a custom route and we don't want Docusaurus to render it, we have to add an underscore (`_`) to the beginning of the file name.
 This is a convention in Docusaurus to tell Docusaurus to
-[ignore this file and not create a route for it](https://docusaurus.io/docs/creating-pages#routing).
+[ignore this file and do not create a route for it](https://docusaurus.io/docs/creating-pages#routing).

 :::

-First we will create an index page to list all books:
+First, we will create an index page to list all books:

 ```tsx title="src/pages/_books/index.tsx"
 import React from 'react';